jfbenckhuijsen/node-cloud-functions/README.md

-# Cloud Functions NodeJS MicroServices Framework
+# CloudServant NodeJS MicroServices Framework

 _***Note: this framework is currently work in progress.
 The API may change at any time***_

-Cloud Functions is a framework aimed to allow to easily write functions running on one of the well known Cloud platforms:
+CloudServant is a framework aimed to allow to easily write functions running on one of the well known Cloud platforms:
  - Google Cloud Functions
  - Amazon AWS Lamba